 - August is the middle of monsoon; rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal.
 Landslides can block roads causing delays in your holiday program.

 The beginning of August 2018 is receiving pretty good rainfall.
-The rainfall slowed down during mid July and normal to some heavyrainfall took place during the third and last week of August.
+The rainfall slowed down during mid-July, and reasonable to some heavy rain took place during the third and last week of August.

 You will be visiting one of the scenic trekking trails in the monsoon season in Nepal.
 Once an independent Kingdom that was later annexed into the territory of Nepal, Upper Mustang is one of the restricted trekking destinations in Nepal that requires a special permit and to be booked with a tour operator.
 Back Packers are not allowed to trek here.
 The Buddhist who once followed of the Bon religion inhabits upper Mustang predominantly.
 Upper Mustang is a high altitude desert.
 During the monsoon season, you will witness the increased level of water in the rivers, which includes holy and mighty Kali Gandaki River.